-I often recommend WordPress to my clients because the large collection of plugins out there makes adding complex functionality to a website much cheaper than building it from scratch.
+I often recommend WordPress to my clients primarily because of the large collection of plugins out there.
+So many common problems have already been solved for us.
+This makes adding complex functionality to a website much more cost-effective than building it from scratch.

-In the world of WordPress, being free doesn’t mean it’s rubbish — WordPress itself is free of course — but there are bad plugins out there (some of which aren’t even free!).
+In the world of WordPress, being free of charge doesn’t mean it’s rubbish — WordPress itself is free of course.
+However, there are a lot of bad plugins out there (some of which aren’t even free!).

-So how do you choose the best plugins for your website?
+So, how do you choose the best WordPress plugins for your website?

 Be careful about what you install